tabulify/tabulify/tower/doc/graphql.md

 Listing granularity is pretty difficult to define in advance.
 With a rest api, if you don't want to send all data, you create a specialised point.

+### No Recursive Persistence Problem

+Because a user has a realm that has a user, the object build have recursion error with Jackson.
+To avoid this, we use Jackson Mixin but with GraphQL, you don't need it at all because this is the client burden (ie the query that determine it)

 ### Schema based
 No need to search for the endpoint path.